felmoreno1726/CovidQuarantinoBot/data/nlu.md

 - not very good
 - extremely sad
 - so sad
+- It is sad
+- It is going sad
+- I feel sad
+- I feel bad
+- I fell terrible
+- I feel unhappy
+- I don't feel good
+- I do not feel good
+- I am unahppy
+- I'm unhappy

 ## intent:positive_feedback
 - You are awesome
 - That is awesome
+- You are great
+- I love you
+- You are a beautiful bot
+- You are an amazing bot
+- You are amazing
 - What a lovely thing to say
 - hahaha thank you
 - jaja thanks